lsjxavier/CS3245-HW4/README.txt

     which evaluates to the square of the score as computed by the original formula.
-There were two motivations behind this: to avoid the expensive computation of square roots during indexing and searching, as well as easier score computation on a per term basis.
+There were two motivations behind this: to avoid the expensive computation of square roots during indexing and searching, as well as easier score computation on a per term basis (qi * di).

 -   Due to the potentially large number of results that may be returned, multiprocessing techniques were used to parallelize the computation of the scores.
-The list is split into 4 parts for 4 workers, where each worker calculates the scores and writes to a temporary file.
-Once all 10 workers are done, the scores are read back in and sorted.
+The list is split into 4 parts for 4 workers, where each worker calculates and returns the scores.